 • Copy of current residential address.

 However, you can contact a home loans adviser or visit your nearest branch to avoid any kind of mistake.

 Once the bank receives all the relevant documentation, the approval process begins.
 Read the home loan agreement documents carefully before you sign them.
 Check the documents to ensure that the terms and the different charges applicable such as processing fees, late payment fees etc. are the same as what you have negotiated and agreed upon.
 The bank will pay out the loan on the day of registration.
 Once you have got the home loan, you will be paying a periodical interest as well as the principal amount to the lender.

 Buying a house is one of the greatest dreams of a person as it gives a sense of security and a sentimental support.
-Home loan offers you a chance to buy an asset and simultaneously offers tax benefits.
+The complete tips on home loan helps you in buying an asset with tax benefits.